matheus-lagreca/book-registration-system/README.md

 - [ ] Custom edit page

 ## Tests
+- [x] User Authentication
+- [ ] User Email Validation
+- [ ] User Sign-in
+- [ ] User Sign-up

+- [ ] Book Registration
+- [ ] Book Deletion
+- [ ] Book Update

+- [ ] User Cannot Delete Another User Book
-- [ ] Unit Tests
+- [ ] User Cannot Update Another User Book

 ## ~~Features~~ Bugs
 * ~~Can't select the correct book~~
-* When a book is added, if a user is in page X, that book will be added to that page
+* When a book is added, if a user is in page X, that book will be added to that page  --> (check if user is in first page, push all books forward if user not in first page?)

 # What i tried to do